akka/akka-projection/docs/src/main/paradox/grpc.md

 * `IncludeRegexEntityIds` - include events for entities with entity ids matching the given regular expressions
 * `IncludeEntityIds` - include events for entities with the given entity ids

+#### Static consumer filters

+For a static filter that never changes during the life of the consumer, an initial filter can be set by configuring it with @apidoc[GrpcQuerySettings.withInitialConsumerFilter](GrpcQuerySettings) on the `GrpcQuerySettings` that the `GrpcReadJournal` is constructed with.

+#### Dynamic consumer filters

-The filter is updated with the @apidoc[ConsumerFilter] extension.
+For dynamic filters, that changes during the life of the consumer, the filter is updated with the @apidoc[ConsumerFilter] extension:

 Scala
 :  @@snip [ShoppingCartEventConsumer.scala](/samples/grpc/shopping-analytics-service-scala/src/main/scala/shopping/analytics/ShoppingCartEventConsumer.scala) { #update-filter }